 Finals: In the two elimination games Les Catalans won easily 46-8 over Warrington and Wigan saw off Bradford 30-14.
 The winners then played in another elimination game.
 Wigan were too strong for the French based outfit, winning 50-24.
 The qualifying final was between St Helens and Leeds, with Saints going through to the final courtesy of a 38-10 victory.

 The match to decide the other finalist had Leeds squeaking past Wigan 18-14.
-The Leeds turned it on to beat the form team of the season Saints 24-16, stopping them from taking the treble in the process.
+The Leeds turned it on to beat the form team of the season Saints 24-16, stopping them from taking the treble in the process for the second year in a row.
+Amazing.